Terpineol

 Terpineol at a glance

-• Found in several essential oils
+• Found in cardamom and essential oils

 • Has anti-inflammatory properties